 Crisp rice cereal combined with dried cherries makes for a naturally sedating combination that can help you get some shuteye.

-You can call this midnight snack the insomnia “cereal cure.”
+You can call this midnight snack insomnia “cereal cure.”

-When eaten in moderation, the rice cereal provides a satiating slow-burning fuel.
+Seriously though, when eaten in moderation, the rice cereal provides a satiating, somewhat slow-burning fuel.

 The dried cherries are a natural source of melatonin.